honestappalachia/haps-docs/overview.rst

 Overview
 ========

 This is an overview of the Honest Appalachia secure submission system.
 We believe it strikes a good balance between security, ease of use, and cost effectiveness.
-It also enforces stricter anonymity protections than either Wikileaks or Openleaks.

 What does a successful upload look like?
 ----------------------------------------